-ALTERNATIVE LOAN PROGRAMS: In addition to the federal aid programs listed above, there are several alternative loan programs available for students and/or parents to borrow.
+Alternative Loan Programs: In addition to the federal aid programs listed above, there are several alternative loan programs available for students, parents and/or other individuals to borrow.
 The eligibility criteria, loan limits, interest rates, and repayment terms will vary from one program to the next.
-Additional information is available from the NSU Financial Aid Office.
+Additional information is available on the NSU Web site

-MONTHLY PAYMENT PLAN: Nelnet Business Solutions offers a low-cost means of paying for college expenses in monthly installments called FACTS Tuition Management.
+Monthly Payment Plan: Nelnet Campus Commerce offers a low-cost means of paying for college expenses in monthly installments called Nelnet Business Solutions.
 There are no interest or finance charges with this plan, but there is a nominal service fee.
 Call the NSU Finance Office at 605-626-2566, or email nsustudentaccounts@northern.edu for further information.